helloindustry/nathanpeterson.net/blog/posts/2018-04-25-can-i-add-trust-to-my-work-life.md

 ---
 date: 2018-04-25
-title: "Blog Post: Can I add trust to my work-life?"
+title: "Can I add trust to my work-life?"
 ---
 Can I add trust to my work-life?